AkashDas253/Tutorial_SQL/lessons/mysql/lessons/constraints/readme.md

-## Comprehensive Note on Constraints in MySQL
+## Constraints in MySQL

 Constraints in MySQL are used to enforce rules on data in a table.
 They ensure data integrity, maintain accuracy, and prevent invalid data from being inserted into the database.
 Constraints are defined at the column or table level and can be applied when creating or altering a table.

 ---